 In general the more links from high quality websites that you can get pointing at your own website the better your website will rank relative to your competitors, so the aim of link building is basically to obtain more quality links than the competition.
 There are a number of methods to get these links that vary by expense and time and it is up to you to select which combination of link building techniques is most suitable for your own business or brand.

 Why all my emphasis on Google?

-In 2019, Google is by far the most popular web search engine in the world with 92.37% of the search engine market share worldwide and the method by which it ranks webpage on its search results, PageRank, is based fundamentally on links, something that hasn´t changed since the inception of Google.
-However remember that in general all these link building methods serve equally well to boost your visibility and ranking on the other search engines such as Bing and Yahoo.
+In 2021, Google is by far the most popular web search engine in the world with 92.37% of the search engine market share worldwide and the method by which it ranks web page on its search results, PageRank, is based fundamentally on links, something that hasn´t changed since the inception of Google.
+However, remember that in general all these link building methods serve equally well to boost your visibility and ranking on the other search engines such as Bing and Yahoo.